Monobe Campus

 The Nankai Earthquake, which causes significant damage in Kochi Prefecture, is one of the Nankai Trough earthquakes originating from the crustal boundary in the Nankai Trough and surrounding areas; this category includes not only the Nankai Earthquake but also the Tonankai Earthquake and the Tokai Earthquake.
 Nankai Earthquakes have generally occurred every 100 to 150 years, and it is known that they have occurred simultaneously with the Tonankai Earthquake or the Tokai Earthquake, or with a time lag ranging from tens of hours to several years.Furthermore, although the frequency of occurrence is considered extremely low, there is a possibility of a maximum-class earthquake occurring with its epicenter in the Nankai Trough and its surrounding areas, causing extensive damage from the Tokai region to Kyushu.
 In recent history, the Showa Nankai Earthquake occurred in 1946.
 Approximately 80 years have passed since then, and it is said that the probability of a large-scale earthquake occurring along the Nankai Trough within the next 30 years is 70 to 80 percent; therefore, preparations for the impending major earthquake and tsunami must be thorough.

-As described above, Kochi University and the Faculty of Agriculture, Forestry and Marine Sciences are fully prepared for earthquakes and tsunamis.
-However, evacuation shelters—where people stay after an emergency evacuation due to an earthquake or tsunami—are prepared by municipalities based on the residents registered in their official resident records.While many students maintain their official residence registration with their parents, it cannot be ruled out that in the event of an actual disaster, they may face disadvantages—such as failing to receive “important notifications or inquiries from the municipality” based on the resident registry.
+Faculty of Agriculture and Marine Science described above, Faculty of Agriculture and Marine Science are fully prepared Faculty of Agriculture and Marine Science.
+However, evacuation shelters—where people stay after an emergency evacuation due to an earthquake or tsunami—are prepared by municipalities based on the residents registered in their local resident registries.While many students maintain their official residence registration with their parents, it cannot be ruled out that in the event of an actual disaster, they may face disadvantages—such as failing to receive “important notifications or inquiries from the municipality” based on the resident registry.
 Please be sure to transfer your official residence registration to the municipality where you live.

 Evacuation Sites at the Monobe Campus in the Event of an Earthquake or Tsunami